Two Ponds Farm

 Author

-My family and I recently moved from the New York City area to small town Wisconsin.
-Our move, this website and blog, and our Etsy store is the result of our desire over the past several years to simplify our lives, increase our quality of life, reconnect with nature, and enjoy a more self-sufficient life.
-I grew up as a country kid in central PA working on my grandfather's fruit farm and as a corn "de-tassler".
+In 2016, my family and I moved from the New York City area to small town Wisconsin.
+Our move, this website and blog (and our previous Etsy store) is the result of our desire over the past several years to simplify our lives, increase our quality of life, reconnect with nature, and enjoy a more self-sufficient life.
+I grew up as a country kid in central Pennsylvania working on my grandfather's fruit farm and as a corn "de-tassler" at a local seed farm.
 My background is in biology where my love of nature originated.
-I used to work as a research scientist and professor and have now transitioned to a part-time stay-at-home mom, self-employed tutor, and small business owner.
+I am a former research scientist and professor and have now transitioned to a part-time stay-at-home mom, self-employed tutor, and small business owner.
 Thank you for taking the time to check out my site.

 Marisa